Skip to main content

 • minor heap \(\implies\) most allocation is thread-local \(\implies\) great performance

-• Domainslib: for structured parallelism
+• Domainslib: for structured parallelism; nested-parallel programming

 It’s what we reach for when we want to do CPU-bound parallel-work.
 Work-stealing scheduler allows us to get load-balancing automatically.